sorinfratila/rxjs-course/README.md

-## The RxJs In Practice Course
+## RxJs error handling strategies

+This fork only contains some error handling strategies

-This repository contains the code of the [RxJs In Practice Course](https://angular-university.io/course/rxjs-course).
+This original repository contains the code of the [RxJs In Practice Course](https://angular-university.io/course/rxjs-course).

 This course repository is updated to Angular v15: